pedrowilian/Case_Trela/README.md

 Ensure .env is not committed to version control (it’s excluded by .gitignore).

-Ensure menu.json is available at the path specified in src/config.py (default: C:\Users\23.01307-9\Documents\Trela_Final\menu.json).
-For portability, copy menu.json to the project root and update src/config.py to:MENU_PATH: Path = Path("menu.json")
+Ensure menu.json is available in the project root.
+Update src/config.py to use a relative path for portability:MENU_PATH: Path = Path("menu.json")

+Copy menu.json to the project root if it’s currently at C:\Users\23.01307-9\Documents\Trela_Final\menu.json.
 Run the application:python run.py